Integrable Discretisations for a Class of Nonlinear Schrodinger Equations on Grassmann Algebras: Acknowledgements

 \section{Acknowledgements}

-The authors have the pleasure to thank Prof. Qing Ping Liu, Dr. Pavlos Xenitidis and Mr. Sotiris Konstantinou-Rizos for numerous stimulating discussions.
+The authors have the pleasure to thank Prof. Qing Ping Liu, Dr. Pavlos Xenitidis, Dr Peter van der Kamp and Mr. Sotiris Konstantinou-Rizos for numerous stimulating discussions.
 This is a part of a project supported by the Leverhulme Trust.
 The work of A.V.M. is partially supported by the EPSRC (Grant EP/I038675/1 is acknowledged).